 On August 2, 2010, the Company was authorized to engage CF&Co and its affiliates to act as financial advisor in connection with one or more third-party business combination transactions with or involving one or more targets as requested by the Company on behalf of its affiliates from time to time on specified terms, conditions and fees In addition, on September 3, 2010 the Company filed a registration statement on Form S-4 (the "Form S-4 Registration Statement"), which was declared effective by the SEC on October 12, 2010, for the offer and sale of up to 20,000,000 shares of Class A common stock from time to time in connection with business combination transactions, including acquisitions of other businesses, assets, properties or securities.
 In addition to shares of Class A common stock, the Company may offer other consideration in connection with such business combination transactions, including, but not limited to, cash, notes or other evidences of indebtedness, BGC Holdings units that may be exchangeable for shares of Class A common stock offered and sold on the Form S-4 Registration Statement, assumption of liabilities or a combination of these types of consideration.
 The Form S-4 Registration Statement states that the Company may pay finders', investment banking or financial advisory fees to broker-dealers, including, but not limited to, CF&Co and its affiliates, from time to time in connection with certain business combination transactions, and, in some cases, the Company may issue shares of Class A common stock offered pursuant to the Form S-4 Registration Statement in full or partial payment of such fees.
+In 2018, we paid \$0 in fees to CF&Co. in connection with acquisitions.

-As of December 31, 2017, the Company had securities loaned transactions of \$202.3 million with CF&Co.
-The market value of the securities lent was \$204.1 million.
-As of December 31, 2017, the cash collateral received from CF&Co bore interest rates ranging from 1.9% to 4.3%.
+As of December 31, 2018, the Company had securities loaned transactions of \$15.1 million with Cantor.
+The market value of the securities loaned was \$15.3 million.
+As of December 31, 2018, the cash collateral received from Cantor bore an annual interest rate of 2.9%.